equinor/ert/README.md

 ### Trouble with setup

-If you encounter problems during install and attempt to fix them, it might be wise to delete the `_skbuild` folder before retrying an install.
+If you encounter problems during install, try deleting the `_skbuild` folder before reinstalling.

 Additional development packages must be installed to run the test suite:

 ```sh
 pip install -r dev-requirements.txt
 pytest tests/